-Until the present, societal and individual harms of social media algorithms have mostly been merely hypothesized or, in some cases, demonstrated by journalists and researchers through audits done independent of the platforms.
+Until the present, societal and individual harms of social media algorithms have mostly been merely hypothesized or, in some cases, demonstrated by end-users, journalists and researchers through audits done independent of the platforms.

-However, such fully external auditing methods are reaching hard limits in terms of what they can reliably and provably learn about the optimization algorithms' role; increasing public-interest researchers' calls for legislation and other transparency sources that can support their efforts [2, 3, 17, 21, 44, 65, 74].
-Specifically, the fully external auditing methods face fundamental challenges accounting for confounding variables and using proxies for sensitive attributes of interest.
+However, such fully external auditing methods are reaching hard limits in terms of what they can reliably and provably learn about the optimization algorithms' role; increasing public-interest researchers' calls for legislation and other transparency sources that can support their efforts [2, 3, 22, 28, 54, 78, 89].
+Specifically, the fully external auditing methods face fundamental challenges accounting for confounding variables, measuring the effect of algorithmic decisions that are opaque to end-users, and using proxies for sensitive attributes of interest.
 As a result, they are difficult to generalize and have high cost.
 In addition, they are susceptible to platform interference (§2.3).
 We next expand on these challenges.

-Confounding variables: The first challenge is controlling for temporal variables that confound measurements.
+Confounding variables: The first challenge is controlling for variables that confound measurements.
 These confounding factors are present because platforms' algorithms operate in an environment that is influenced by actions of both users and the algorithms themselves.
 These hidden variables make it difficult to attribute measured effects to decisions made by platforms' algorithms.

 Auditing for bias in ad delivery provides an illustration of the challenge of accounting for confounding factors.
-Several factors can affect the delivery of an ad, such as market competition from other ads, and differences in platform's use or interaction patterns among users from various demographics.
-An external auditor must control for such factors to attribute differences in outcomes to the decisions made by relevance estimators.
+Several factors may drive differences in ad delivery to individuals from different demographic groups, such as different levels of market competition from other ads for members of different groups, as well as differences in platform's use or interaction patterns among users from various demographics.
+An external auditor aiming to isolate the role of the relevance estimator for differences in outcomes between demographic groups must control for such factors.
 Designing auditing methods with such controls in place, however, is a laborious process that requires careful reasoning and creative hacks.
-It took many years of research effort to get from Sweeney's study that gave the first evidence of biased ad delivery in 2013 [75] to Ali and Sapiezynski et al.'s study that attributed such bias to the role the platform's algorithms play in 2019 [2], and the Imana et al.'s 2021 study [44] that established that the algorithms are not merely biased, but, in fact, discriminatory.
+In particular, it took many years of research effort to get from Sweeney's study that gave the first evidence of biased ad delivery in 2013 [90] to Ali and Sapiezynski et al.'s study that attributed such bias to the role the platform's algorithms play in 2019 [2], and the Imana et al.'s 2021 study [54] that established that the algorithms are not merely biased, but, in fact, discriminatory.

 Similar factors can confound measurements of potential harms in personalized organic content delivery.
-For example, a recent study on Twitter used sock-puppet accounts to compare their reversechronological and personalized timelines, and showed Twitter's algorithms distort information that users get exposed to [9].
-However, the study's authors identify the duration sock-puppet accounts stay logged-in for and the timeline scrolling capabilities as potential confounding factors that could possibly alter the study's conclusions [9].
-Even Twitter's internal audit of disparate algorithmic amplification of political content shows the limits of current methods [43].
+For example, a study on Twitter used sock-puppet accounts to compare their reversechronological and personalized timelines, and showed Twitter's algorithms distort information that users get exposed to [10].
+However, the study identifies the duration sock-puppet accounts stay logged-in for and the timeline scrolling capabilities as potential confounding factors that could possibly alter the conclusions [10].
+Even Twitter's internal audit of disparate algorithmic amplification of political content, for political right compared to political left, shows the limits of current methods [53].
 The study showed that their metric of amplification, which is based on number of impressions, demonstrates the presence of bias on Twitter, but that confounding factors prevent any conclusions about potential sources of this bias.